 Famous for the mandarin fish that can be observed at sunset, which you can see just by looking from the jetty.
-In many places, these fishes are elusive, small and shy.
-Here, it's the opposite.
-Once they have done their mating business, a wide array of critters awaits to be discovered on the black sand, including colourful nudibranchs, octopus, cockatoo waspfish and frogfish.
+In many places, these fishes are elusive, small and shy but, here, it's the opposite.
+Once they have finished their mating business, a wide array of critters awaits to be discovered on the black sand, including colourful nudibranchs, octopus, cockatoo waspfish and frogfish.

-Koon Island
+Ambon Island